Please confirm topic selection

 • summary

-• Osteoporotic Vertebral Compression Fractures are very common fragility fractures of the spine that affect up to 50% of people over 80 years old.
+• Osteoporotic vertebral compression fractures are very common fragility fractures of the spine that affect up to 50% of people >80 y/o

 • Diagnosis can be made with lateral radiographs.
-Determining the acuity of a fracture requires an MRI or bones scan.
+MRI or bone scan can help determine the acuity of a fracture

 • Treatment is usually observation and pain management.
-Kyphoplasty is reserved for patients with recalcitrant symptoms after nonoperative treatment for 4-6 weeks fails.
-Assessment and management of osteoporosis is indicated in the presence of these injuries.
+Kyphoplasty is reserved for patients with recalcitrant symptoms after failure of nonoperative treatment for 4-6 weeks.
+Assessment and management of osteoporosis are indicated in the presence of these injuries

 • Epidemiology